 With more companies observing that they can still be successful despite most employees having to work remotely, there is a good chance that a lot of them will still continue to use these video conferencing platforms even after the pandemic is over.

 The Significant Increase in Video Consumption and Live Streaming

-With most people having to stay indoors, this has led to more people consuming even more video content in their own homes.
+With most people staying indoors, this has led to more people consuming even more videos in their own homes.

-These consumers have viewed digital entertainment products more as necessities now because of the lack of face-to-face interactions they are having while they have to stay at home.
+These consumers have viewed digital entertainment products more as necessities now.
+This is because of the lack of face-to-face interactions they are having while they have to stay at home.

 Also, with live sporting events and other live entertainment events like concerts cancelled because of the pandemic, this has left an entertainment void for the consumers that they would like to fill.